Reloading Python Modules

 filename = filename[:-1]

 # stat() the file.
-This might fail if the module is part of a
+This might fail if the module is part

-# not really reloadable anyway.
+# they're not really reloadable anyway.

 try: